 Lyrical dance is very similar to ballet where elements of Jazz and Modern dance are introduced to create a more free, fluid and expressive style.
 Lyrical dance is very interpretive and dynamic, dancers strive to convey emotions and musicality through their movements.
 Lyrical dancers will learn to combine intricate, highly technical and pedestrian/natural movements, creating a simultaneously organic and dramatic feel which define this style of dance.
 Vocal music is often used in class where the lyrics are the inspiration and basis for the movements.
 Students will work on lyrical routines based around feelings and emotions.
 To excel in this dance style, students need to have a strong background in ballet, as it encourages grace, balance and technique.

-Students get to express themselves through acting, movement, and music.
+Students will express themselves through acting, movement, and music.
 The curriculum of the Musical Theatre classes is balanced to enable students to equally hone their skills in all three disciplines required for Musical Theatre performances; drama, dance and singing.
-These classes are fun, highly creative and full of exciting exercises where students will learn how to integrate these disciplines by working on a variety of songs, scenes, dances and monologues from both traditional and contemporary musical theatre repertoire.
+These classes are fun, highly creative and full of exciting exercises where students will learn how to integrate these disciplines by working on a variety of songs, scenes, dances and monologues from both traditional and contemporary musical theatre repertoires.

-The conditioning for dancers classes are designed as a complimentary class to their dance training.
-These classes focus on developing greater overall body strength, increase muscle tone and attain greater flexibility.
-This additional focus has many benefits for the developing dancer, from improving posture, honing on their ability to perform various techniques and avoid injuries.
-The cardio portion of the class will improve the heart conditioning, endurance and tolerance in dancers to assist them during performances.
+The conditioning for dancers classes are designed as a complementary class to their dance training.
+These classes focus on developing greater overall body strength, increasing muscle tone and attaining greater flexibility.
+This additional focus has many benefits for the developing dancer, from improving posture, honing on their ability to perform various techniques and avoiding injuries.
+The cardio portion of the class will improve the heart conditioning, endurance and tolerance of dancers to assist them during performances.